Please note that Tapas no longer supports Internet Explorer.

 Turning left at the corner of a jewelry shop that would never have anything to do with someone like me, I found my residence right before me.
 A bona fide luxury apartment building, located on the same street as the Hilton Hotel.

 Blinking against the orange light spilling from the glass doors, I stepped into the entrance hall.
 I was about to pass between the concierge counter and the waiting area sofas as usual when I noticed a tall man leaning against the wall rather than sitting.
 My breath caught.
-I recognized that figure.
+I knew that figure.

 I wanted nothing more than to turn on my heel and flee, but that wasn't an option.
 With a sigh, I walked toward Brian, visibly displeased.